-- Total Total number of encoder instances independent of the codec, - Codec Number of encoder instances for each supported codec .
+- Total Total number of encoder instances independent of the codec, - Codec Number of encoder instances for each supported codec.

 A device shall guarantee to instantiate the indicated number of instances concurrently.
 If a device limits the number of instances of each particular video encoding type, the response shall contain information per video codec.
+For each video source, there shall be at least one video source configuration for which the GetVideoEncoderInstances shall return a Total greater than 0.

-The total sum of video encoder instances over all video sources of a device shall not exceed the value signaled via MaximumNumberOfProfiles.
+The total sum of video encoder instances over all video source configurations of a device shall not exceed the value signaled via MaximumNumberOfProfiles.